uc-cdis/covid19-tools/README.md

 ...
 ```

-### NCBI-METADATA
+### NCBI

-*This is local-only ETL.*
-It requires data available locally.
+There are 3 ETL processes regarding NCBI as describe followings:
+- NCBI_MANIFEST: Index virus sequence object data to indexd
+- NCBI_FILE: Split the big metadata into multiple files by accession numbers and index them
+- NCBI: Submit NCBI clinical data to the graph.

+While either NCBI_MANIFEST or NCBI_FILE can run first, NCBI needs to run the last because it needs the indexd information from the two ETLs

-Before running the ETL, get the data, which is available in public bucket sra-pub-sars-cov2-metadata-us-east-1.
+The input data for NCBI_MANIFEST is available in public bucket sra-pub-sars-cov2.

-The data should be streamed and uploaded to s3 via data upload flow.
-The data
-structure as follow
+The input data for NCBI and NCBI_FILE are available in public bucket sra-pub-sars-cov2-metadata-us-east-1 with the structure as follow

 ```
 covid19-tools